astropy/astropy/docs/io/unified.rst

 This reproduces the time values to double-double precision and is the "lossless" version, exploiting the higher precision provided in binary tables.
 Note that ``jd1`` is always a half-integer or integer, while ``abs(jd2) < 1``.
-Round-tripping of astropy written FITS binary tables containing time coordinate columns has been partially achieved by mapping selected metadata, ``scale`` and singular ``location`` of `~astropy.time.Time`, to corresponding keywords.
+Round-tripping of Astropy written FITS binary tables containing time coordinate columns has been partially achieved by mapping selected metadata, ``scale`` and singular ``location`` of `~astropy.time.Time`, to corresponding keywords.
 Note that the arbitrary metadata allowed in `~astropy.table.Table` objects within